 Assess Current Safety Conditions

-Every jobsite has specific conditions: data center safety is different from energy safety.
+Every job site has specific conditions: data center safety is different from energy safety.
 Begin by performing a thorough risk assessment to identify potential hazards.
 In most cases, this would involve inspecting the site for unsafe conditions, assessing the potential impact of these hazards, and determining the likelihood of their occurrence.
 This information can then be used to prioritize risks and develop improvement strategies.
 Remember to regularly update assessment findings to reflect any changes in the work environment or project scope.

 Draft Safety Policies and Procedures